ninewise/dissertation/conclusion/chapter.md

 would increase the size of the index beyond what could practically be stored and processed within a realistic time frame.

 ![GO terms related to biological processes found in the marine example data set in Unipept.
 On the left, a list is shown with the related terms ordered by the numbered of peptides annotated with them.
-On the right, the relation between the 5 most occuring terms can be zoomed in on.
+On the right, the relation between the 5 most occurring terms can be zoomed in on.
 This graph is provided by QuickGO [@quickgo].\label{fig:go-terms}](./go-terms.png)

-Should a practical and meaninful aggregation strategy be found, functional annotation would be a great addition to UMGAP, as it would allow exploring the functional potential of a metagenomics sample.
+Should a practical and meaningful aggregation strategy be found, functional annotation would be a great addition to UMGAP, as it would allow exploring the functional potential of a metagenomics sample.